Like Father, Like Son

 Jesus answered, “Don’t you know me Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father….Believe me when I say that I am in the Father and the Father is in me.”

 It’s the divine union.
 God is three—Father, Son and Holy Spirit while God is one.
 Mind boggling!
-I wrestled with this statement of faith for many years, probably starting when I was a teenager.
-I studied the explanations offered about all of the analogies found within nature (like water defined in 3 different forms—liquid, ice and steam…but still water) and they helped…sorta.
+I wrestled with this statement of faith for years, probably starting as a teenager.
+I studied the explanations offered through analogies found within nature (like water defined in 3 different forms—liquid, ice and steam…but still water) and they helped…sorta.
 I’ve considered that I myself am a trinity—body, soul and spirit.
-Yet I continued to “chew this same bone” until weary with the futility.
-So…I made the decision to accept this paradox as part of God’s incomprehensible nature and walk in faith that Jesus explained it as best as our minds can understand.
+Yet I continued to “chew the same bone” until weary with the futility.
+So, I made the decision to accept this paradox as part of God’s incomprehensible nature and walk in faith that Jesus explained it as best as our minds can understand.
 I’m resting in the truth of the trinity—three, unified in one.
 Such a mindset is crucial to understanding everything else Jesus teaches in His last hours of life.

 Questions to ponder: